In part one we looked at the basic mechanics of Bash completion. In this part we’ll walk through its implementation for my automation tool.

 Hashicorp’s Vault to decide.

-I haven’t implemented the secret
+I haven’t implemented the secret command

 yet, but I can still do some ground work for completion now.
 This